noseka1/openshift-auto-upi/README.md

 ## Configuring DNS Client

-If you installed a DNS server on the Builder host, you may want to configure the Builder host to resolve OpenShift host names using this DNS server:
+If you installed a DNS server on the Helper host, you may want to configure the Helper host to resolve OpenShift host names using this DNS server:

 ```
 $ cp inventory/group_vars/all/infra/dns_client.yml.sample inventory/group_vars/all/infra/dns_client.yml
 $ vi inventory/group_vars/all/infra/dns_client.yml
 ```

-Configure the NetworkManager on the Builder host to forward OpenShift DNS queries to the local DNS server.
+Configure the NetworkManager on the Helper host to forward OpenShift DNS queries to the local DNS server.
 Note that this playbook will issue `systemctl NetworkManager restart` to apply the configuration changes.

 ```
 $ ansible-playbook dns_client.yml